West Bengal govt accuses ICMR-NICED for providing defective COVID-19 test kits

 COVID-19: Check full list of containment zones in Bengaluru

-On a average, the state has been testing about 200 samples per day.
-Shanta Dutta, the director of National Institute of Cholera and Enteric Diseases (NICED)- ICMR, said that the state government was not sending enough samples for testing.
+On an average the state has been testing about 200 samples per day.
+Shanta Dutta, the director of the National Institute of Cholera and Enteric Diseases (NICED)- ICMR, said that the state government was not sending enough samples for testing.